Heyuan Guangdong, China Travel Guide

 Protect yourself from stomach upset.

 Drinking Water: Tap water in Heyuan is generally not safe for direct consumption.
 Always drink bottled, purified, or boiled water.
-Bottled water is widely available and inexpensive.
+You can easily find bottled water and inexpensive.

-Food Hygiene: Choose reputable restaurants and street food vendors.
+Food Hygiene: Pick reliable restaurants and street food vendors.
 Look for places with high customer turnover.
 Ensure your food is cooked thoroughly and served hot.
 Avoid raw or undercooked items.
 Peel fruits yourself.

 Common travel ailments.
 Drink only bottled, purified, or boiled water.
 Avoid ice made from tap water.
 Eat thoroughly cooked food.
 Wash your hands frequently.